 We’re open every Sunday!

-From July 2018 the gates to Wolves Lane Centre will now be open to the public community every Sunday between 10am – 4pm for the purchase of plants and food produce from the site users.
+Wolves Lane Centre has now opened its gates to the public community every Sunday between 12 – 4pm for your chance to purchase organic food produce and plants from the site users and see the latest developments on site.

 Monthly Community Market